Attention Deficit Hyperactivity Disorder (ADHD) in Teens

 ADHD in teens introduction

-Attention deficit hyperactivity disorder (ADHD) is one of the most common chronic disorders affecting school age children.
-Current research indicates prevalence rates of 3% to 5% with males being diagnosed with this disorder 2.5 times more often than females.
+Attention deficit hyperactivity disorder (ADHD) is one of the most common chronic disorders affecting school-age children.
+Current research indicates prevalence rates of 3% to 5% with males being diagnosed with this disorder two and a half times more often than females.
 ADHD is described as "a common neurobiologic disorder characterized by developmentally inappropriate levels of inattention, hyperactivity, and impulsivity."
-A more academic description is found in the Diagnostic and Statistical Manual 4th Edition (DSM-IV).
+A more academic description is found in the Diagnostic and Statistical Manual 5th Edition (DSM-V).
 This encyclopedia of mental health disorders indicates that ADHD is characterized as "a persistent pattern of inattention and/or hyperactivity-impulsivity that is more frequent and severe than is typically observed in individuals of comparable levels of development."
-Furthermore, ADHD manifestations may be subdivided into three types: 1) predominately inattentive, 2) predominantly hyperactivity/impulsivity, and 3) combined type.
-Originally thought to be "outgrown," current studies indicate that approximately 60% to 80% of patients diagnosed as children will meet diagnostic criteria during adolescence and adulthood.
+ADHD manifestations may be subdivided into three types: 1) predominately inattentive, 2) predominantly hyperactivity/impulsivity, and 3) combined type.
+Originally thought to be "outgrown" by adulthood, current studies indicate that approximately 60% to 80% of patients diagnosed as children will meet diagnostic criteria during adolescence and adulthood.

 What causes ADHD in teens?